jdog117/db_mania/README.md

-# Sandbox for testing and improving db skills
+# Sandbox for testing and improving database skills

 ### Database connection
 #### Sakila db in Docker